ULHPC/tutorials/gpu/openacc/basics/README.md

 * “OpenACC is a technically impressive initiative brought together by members of the OpenMP Working Group on Accelerators, as well as many others.
 We look forward to releasing a version of this proposal in the next release of OpenMP.”
-      - Michael Wong, CEO OpenMP Directives Board
+      - Michael Wong, CEO of OpenMP Directives Board

 #### Ways to accelerate applications on the GPU